ringcentral/ringcentral-api-docs/docs/team-messaging/bots/node.md

 Make note of the https forwarding URL, we will use that later when configuring your bot.

-## Create an App
+## Create an app and obtain credentials

-With our proxy running, we now have all the information we need to create an app in the RingCentral Developer Portal.
+With our proxy running, we now have all the information we need to create an app in the RingCentral Developer Console.
 This can be done quickly by clicking the "Create Bot App" button below.
 Just click the button, enter a name and description if you choose, and click the "Create" button.
 If you do not yet have a RingCentral account, you will be prompted to create one.

 <a target="_new" href="https://developer.ringcentral.com/new-app?name=Chatbot+Quick+Start+App&desc=A+simple+app+to+demo+creating+a+chat+bot+on+RingCentral&public=false&type=ServerBot&carriers=7710,7310,3420&permissions=ReadAccounts,SubscriptionWebhook,Glip,EditExtensions&redirectUri=" class="btn btn-primary">Create Bot App</a>
 <a class="btn-link btn-collapse" data-toggle="collapse" href="#create-app-instructions" role="button" aria-expanded="false" aria-controls="create-app-instructions">Show detailed instructions</a>